 Use the quicklinks below to jump to the desired section regarding transport in and around Kamphaeng Phet.

-With no tuk tuks, rickshaws or taxis to speak of, Kamphaeng Phet has only a small number of purple-vested motorbike taxis; while you'll find them at the bus station and day market, don't expect them to cruise by whenever you need.
-Kamphaeng Phet's pedal-powered samlors seem to be dying out -- we saw only one during our most recent stay.
+Kamphaeng Phet has a small number of purple-vested motorbike taxis; you'll find them at the bus station and day market but don't expect to flag one down whenever you need.
+Dark-blue songthaews can be arranged as private taxis at the bus station.